-- 1928 (Sept): The California Chiropractor, edited by CH Davis and published by the Chiropractic Publishing Company at Pasadena CA, publishes: - -C Russell Willet DC discusses merger of CCA and the Progressive Chiropractors Association of California in "The Great Amalgamation" (pp. 8, 31) - -"Basic Science Act" reprinted from AMA Bulletin (pp. 13, 22, 24)
+- 1928 (Sept): The California Chiropractor, edited by CH Davis and published by the Chiropractic Publishing Company at Pasadena CA, publishes: - -a poem, "Don't Quit," by KJ Weberg DC

+- -C Russell Willet DC discusses merger of CCA and the Progressive Chiropractors Association of California in "The Great Amalgamation" (pp. 8, 31) - -CJ Ennis reviews convention of the National Progressive Chiropractors Association at LACC during week of Monday, August 6, 1928 (pp. 10, 29) - -"Basic Science Act" reprinted from AMA Bulletin (pp. 13, 22, 24)